Duartemartins/personalwebsite/about.markdown

 	•	I post thoughts on [Twitter](https://www.twitter.com/duarteosrm).
 	•	This blog is also mirrored on [Medium](https://medium.com/@duartem).

 By day, I work in tech.
-In my spare time, I’m building PopaDex.
+In my spare time, I’m building [PopaDex](https://popadex.com) - a personal finance tracker.